rjoberon/cod/_posts/2025-07-02-companies-locations-and-people.md

 ---

 [Our first post] explains that "cod" very likely stands for "coded" (image) but does not explain what "cis" means.
-TL;DR: it's the acronym for *Computer and Information Sciences, Inc.*, a company involved in the implementation of the Lightning Strike image codec.
+TL;DR: It's the acronym for *Computer and Information Sciences, Inc.*, a company that was involved in the implementation of the Lightning Strike image codec.

 [Our first post]: https://cod.igada.de/2025/05/07/understanding-the-cis-cod-image-file-format.html